Book with confidence - our Simply Travel policy offers additional flexibility, above and beyond our standard Terms and Conditions.

 The Aurora Borealis, one of nature’s most spectacular exhibitions of beauty, is a natural phenomenon with the season for most likely sightings from late August to end of March.
 NASA scientists have predicted the best possible conditions for seeing the Northern Lights in the current decade.

 It's not just the Northern Lights that make Iceland the best winter holiday destination.
 During your visit, spend time snowmobiling on glaciers, visit the steaming geysers or relax in the geothermal Blue Lagoon.
-You can customise your trip with day tours from the popular Golden Circle tour to snorkelling a fissure between two tectonic plates.
+You can customise your trip with day tours from the popular Golden Circle tour to horse riding through a landscape of volcanoes and lava fields.
 Plus you will have time to enjoy the cosy cafes, lively nightlife and the cool Nordic culture of Reykjavik.

 Personal insurance is not included and is highly recommended.